 By Abhimanyu Singh for Youth Ki Awaaz:

-Richa Singh is the first female president of the Allahabad University Students Union.
+Richa Singh became the first female president of the Allahabad University Students Union in 2016.
 She won as an independent candidate.
-The other four members on the panel are from the right-wing student group ABVP.
+The other four members on the panel were from the right-wing student group ABVP.
 Singh had opposed the entry of Yogi Adityanath last year on the campus which had led to an altercation with the ABVP.
 She had also invited senior journalist Siddharth Varadarajan to speak on the campus earlier this year which was also marred by controversy.

 Abhimanyu Singh (AS): You have been writing to the MHRD regularly about these developments.
 Could you tell us about that?